ASYNC-Security/async-security.github.io/BSidesAmman-2025-Writeup.md

 ```

 ### DCSync through machine account
-Through Dumping the SYSTEM we can use the DC account to perform DCSync!, This is because the machine account always has permissions to DCSync itself
+Through Dumping the SYSTEM we can use the DC account to perform DCSync!

 ```shell